 One way to describe a length of DNA (imagine that you are able to stretch out those wound-up threads and cut off a section) is a DNA segment.
 In this genetic genealogy world, we describe DNA segments as having length, and use centimorgans to describe the length of the segment.

-The longer and more numerous the shared DNA segments, the closer the relationship.
+As a general rule, we expect longer and more numerous shared DNA segments to indicate a closer relationship.
 Remember how genes that are very close together are more likely to be passed down together?

 They would be inherited as a DNA segment.
 Throughout the generations, DNA segments get smaller, which is why you will only share a small segment with a distant cousin, but larger segments with closer relatives.